-Once the final scope of the project is established, the Surveyor/Mapper requests full 40-year title examinations for all proposed project acquisitions that fall within the 40-year search requirements contained in Table 2-2.
 Abstractors perform these examinations in accordance with the standards of the Maine Bar Association except where the standards are modified by the Title Office and the Office of Legal Services.
 The results of the 40-year examinations are used in final right of way mapping, property valuation and acquisition activities.

-The Title Office prepares the Notification List information, which includes the names and addresses of each party with a title interest in a parcel, as well as any party with a financial interest.
+Using the information obtained from all of the various levels of title work explained above, the Title Office prepares a Notification List, which includes the names and addresses of each party with a title interest in a parcel, as well as any party with a financial interest.
 The Title Office Condemnation Unit uses the information for document preparation, vouchering of checks and delivery of condemnation packages and other notices to landowners.

-The status of project parcel titles is updated once the Senior Property Officer completes valuation and negotiation activities, but no more than 6 months prior to the scheduled acquisition date.
+The title work for any affected parcel is updated once the Senior Property Officer completes valuation and negotiation activities, but no more than 6 months prior to the scheduled acquisition date.
 The Title Office submits to the Surveyor/Mapper a memo summarizing any ownership or mapping related changes.
-Survey/Mapping uses this information to update the N&A List, and make any mapping changes.
+Survey/Mapping uses this information to make any mapping changes.
+The Title Office updates RMS with the most recent ownership changes found during the title update.

-2-4.02(e) Rundown and Certification of Title
+2-4.02(e) Update and Certification of Title

-To ensure that MaineDOT acquires rights from the proper parties and makes payments to the proper parties, the Abstractor verifies the title immediately prior to recording any voluntary acquisition documents.
-When recording the Notice of Layout and Taking, the Abstractor records the Notice first, and then updates the titles through the date and time of the recording.
+To ensure that MaineDOT acquires rights from the proper parties and makes payments to the proper parties, the title abstractor verifies the title immediately prior to recording any voluntary acquisition documents.
+When recording the Notice of Layout and Taking, the title abstractor records the Notice first, and then updates the titles through the date and time of the recording.
 The Title Office delivers to the Title Office Condemnation Unit a copy of the recorded Notice or deed that MaineDOT has acquired good and sufficient title to the properties.
-The Chief Property Officer relies on this document when they execute a Right of Way Certificate (Form AD-3)

-certifying that MaineDOT has the necessary rights to construct the project as designed and that all applicable Federal and State requirements governing these acquisitions are satisfied.
+The Chief Property Officer relies on this document when they execute a Right of Way Certificate (Form AD-3) certifying that MaineDOT has the necessary rights to construct the project as designed and that all applicable Federal and State requirements governing these acquisitions are satisfied.